 This strategic focus and management's solid execution caught the eye of RPPC.
 RPPC thought Darwin was a great strategic fit with RPPC's financial division.
-In 2013, RPPC evaluated Darwin's business and paid a premium to acquire the life insurer.
+In 2014, RPPC evaluated Darwin's business and paid a premium to acquire the life insurer.
 RPPC believed that as a majority shareholder with deep operational expertise across different industries, there would be numerous opportunities to create synergy.

-RPPC is a privately held company.
 Lack of public market liquidity for Darwin means that RPPC should require a high return on this investment.
 Exhibit 1 shows various financial metrics of several comparable public life insurers.